kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/3_class.md

 These numbers are the cost of developing your skills related to conjuring.

 ### Mana gained per Level
-This indicates how many mana you receive per level.
+This indicates how much mana you receive per level.
 You receive this at first level and each time you move up a level.

 ## Phenom
-Your class will determine the percentage of XP you can spend here, between 50% and 60%.
+Your class will determine the percentage of XP you can invest here, between 50% and 60%.

 ### Phenom Points
 This is the cost to acquire one new Phenom Points.